RajivIshrani/simple-dApp/README.md

+'''
-I created a simple HTML front end with buttons that can interact with smart contract functions.
+**I created a simple HTML front end with buttons that can interact with smart contract functions.**
+'''